 Clean your face daily

 This is one is a mistake that a lot of people do.
-Not just the young ones: the idea that if you didn’t put makeup on there is no need the clean your face.
+Not just the young ones.
+Most women think that if you didn’t put makeup on there is no need the clean your face.
+One huge mistake.

 I am not saying to not use water in your cleansing process.
 I am just saying to test to make sure that it isn’t one of the factors that add to the dehydration of your skin.
 The best way to do that is by trial and error.